pingcap/tidb-operator/en/architecture.md

 * `tidb-controller-manager` is a set of custom controllers in Kubernetes.
 These controllers constantly compare the desired state recorded in the `TidbCluster` object with the actual state of the TiDB cluster.
 They adjust the resources in Kubernetes to drive the TiDB cluster to meet the desired state and complete the corresponding control logic according to other CRs;
 * `tidb-scheduler` is a Kubernetes scheduler extension that injects the TiDB specific scheduling policies to the Kubernetes scheduler;
-* `tidb-admission-webhook` is a dynamic admission controller in Kubernetes, which completes the modification, verification, operation and maintenance of Pod, StatefulSet and other related resources.
+* `tidb-admission-webhook` is a dynamic admission controller in Kubernetes, which completes the modification, verification, operation, and maintenance of Pod, StatefulSet, and other related resources.

-In addition, TiDB Operator also provides `tkctl`, the command-line interface for TiDB clusters in Kubernetes.
+In addition, TiDB Operator provides `tkctl`, the command-line interface for TiDB clusters in Kubernetes.
 It is used for cluster operations and troubleshooting cluster issues.

 ## Control flow